 - commits adultery (cheats);

-- have willfully deserted the relationship for a period of 1 year;
+- have willfully deserted the relationship for a period of one year;

-- are convicted of a crime that involves moral turpitude and have been sentenced to prison for at least 2 years;
+- are convicted of a crime that involves moral turpitude and have been sentenced to prison for at least two years;

 - are habitually intoxicated;